Last updated on December 7th, 2024 at 12:07 pm

 Crape Myrtle Photos and Descriptions

-Be sure to feed your plant regularly with a water-soluble fertilizer such as Peter’s professional 20-20-20 analysis.
-This will keep your leaves healthy-looking and adds great color to your blossoms.
+Be sure to feed your plant regularly with a water-soluble fertilizer such as Grow More’s professional 20-20-20 analysis.
+This will keep your leaves healthy-looking and add great color to your blossoms.

 There are many varieties of Crape Myrtles available at Color Your World Nurseries.
 Below are some of the more common ones.
 Here are photos and descriptions of many types of Crape Myrtles.